 “Travel and change of place impart new vigor to the mind.” -Seneca

 Utilized for its medical benefits and healing qualities, massage therapy has grown into a prominent and respected career.
+This altruistic profession is perfect for individuals with a passion for impacting the lives of others by reducing their stress, alleviating aches and pains, and focusing on the overall health of the human body.
 If you have ever considered becoming a massage therapist, there are many factors to take into consideration.
-What type of massage will you practice?
+What type of massage do you hope to practice?
 Where will you study?
 Once you are licensed, where will you practice?

-This may not be the case for everyone.
-However, often, if a person is taken out of their comfort zone and everyday routines, they are more available and present to focus on the task(s) at hand.
-Yes, there are new and exciting things to see and do, but the worries and distractions of your everyday hustle and bustle won’t be there to keep you from focusing on the what needs to be done.
-New location and new surroundings mean new opportunities to grow and learn.
-What a great time to jump out of your comfort zone and into the exciting world of massage therapy.
+Studying abroad can have positive effects on a person’s life, but, this may not be the case for everyone.
+However, if a person is taken out of their comfort zone and routine, they are more available and present to focus on their studies.
+Yes, there are new and exciting things to see and do when abroad, but the worries and distractions of your everyday hustle and bustle won’t prevent you from focusing on what needs to be done.
+If new locations and surroundings mean new opportunities to grow and learn, stepping out of your comfort zone and into the exciting world of massage therapy might be exactly what you need.

-In Costa Rica there are so many breathtaking sites to see and exciting activities to do.
-On weekends or on school breaks, it is rather easy to get around and visit some hot springs, waterfalls, different beaches, and even beautiful rainforests.
-The public transportation in Costa Rica is convenient and very accessible.
-There are also many places in town to rent a car or a motorbike.
-Also, another option is to simply stay in town and enjoy the beautiful beach, catch some waves, or enjoy one of the many restaurants or bars around Samara.
+Another benefit of studying abroad is being able to explore the new, beautiful scenery in your spare time.
+Costa Rica has many breathtaking sites to see and exciting activities to do.
+The public transportation is convenient and very accessible, with many places in town to rent a car or a motorbike.
+Since it is rather easy to get around Costa Rica, students are encouraged to visit hot springs, waterfalls, various beaches, and beautiful rainforests during weekends or school breaks.
+Another option is to simply stay in town and enjoy the beautiful beach, catch some waves, or enjoy one of the many restaurants or bars around Samara.

-A good massage therapist is one who can truly connect with their client and demonstrates compassion and empathy.
-Travel is an excellent way to strengthen both qualities in anyone.
-Add that to the fact that you are studying massage which involves a great amount of care and compassion and you will find yourself emotionally prepared to take on your new career as a massage therapist.
+Finally, a good massage therapist is one who can truly connect with their client and demonstrates compassion and empathy.
+Travel is an excellent way to strengthen both of these qualities.
+In addition to studying massage, which involves a great amount of care and compassion, you will find yourself emotionally prepared to take on your new career as a massage therapist.